Fatima Meer: Political activist

 Meer and Kesaveloo Goonam became the first women to be elected as executive of the Natal Indian Congress (NIC) in 1950.
 She helped to establish the Durban and District Women's League on 4 October 1952 as a group of 70 women.
 This organisation was started in order to build alliances between Africans and Indians as a result of the race riots between the two groups in 1949.
 Bertha Mkhize became the chairperson and Meer became the secretary of the league.
 The league undertook work such as organizing child care and distributing milk at Cato Manor.
 The League also gathered funds for victims of a tornado at Springs where Africans became homeless, and successfully collected £4000 for the Sea Cow Lake flood victims.

-After the National Party gained power in 1948 and started implementing their policy of anti-apartheid, Meer's activism increased and as a result of her activism, she was first "banned" in 1952 for three years.
+After the National Party gained power in 1948 and started implementing their policy of apartheid, Meer's activism increased and as a result of her activism, she was first "banned" in 1952 for three years.
 She was one of the founding members of the Federation of South African Women (FEDSAW), established on 17 April 1954 in the Trades Hall on Rissik Street, in central Johannesburg, which spearheaded the historical women's march at the Union Buildings, Pretoria, on 9 August 1956.
 She was one of the leaders of the Women's March in 1956.
 At the same year, she organized a committee to gather funds for bail and support the families of Natal political leaders who were in the treason trial.

 In the 1960s, Meer organised night vigils to protest against the mass detention of anti-apartheid activists without trial outside Durban prison.
 She was also one of the organisers of a week-long vigil at the Gandhi Settlement in Phoenix.
 The leader of the vigil was Sushila Gandhi.
 During the 1970s, Meer started to embrace Black Consciousness Ideology with South African Student Organisation (SASO) led by Steve Biko.